mkmarek/unity-sagas/README.md

 ### Put

-Allows to invoke SagaAction that can be (eventually) received by multiple other sagas
+Allows to invoke SagaAction that can be received by multiple other sagas

 ```csharp
 private IEnumerator RootSaga()